 The truth is that many people do this without knowing it.
 The fault doesn’t lie with the consumer.
 It’s the manufacturers that have failed to meet their legal duty to make sure the products they sell to consumers are reasonably safe.
 Our product liability lawyer in Atlanta can help.

 No two product liability cases are exactly alike.
-The skilled and experienced Atlanta product liability attorneys at the Butler Law Firm understand this, and we will make sure your unique case gets the personalized attention it deserves.
+The skilled and experienced Atlanta product liability attorneys at Butler Kahn understand this, and we will make sure your unique case gets the personalized attention it deserves.
 We take only a limited number of cases each year, so we can concentrate on seeking the best results for each client.

-Our Atlanta product liability lawyers understand that you only have one chance at seeking compensation for your injuries.
-We are committed to doing everything possible to ensure that your one shot at counts.
+Our Atlanta product liability attorney understands that you only have one chance at seeking compensation for your injuries.
+We are committed to doing everything possible to ensure that your one shot counts.

 If you believe we might be able to assist you with a product liability claim, please contact our Atlanta personal injury lawyers, whenever you are ready to discuss it.
 Talking to us is free, confidential, and without further obligations.